Skip to Content

 Our protagonist, Viv, is a retired barbarian mercenary who has decided to hang up her blood-soaked sword and open up a little coffee shop.

-Legends & Lattes is a heartwarming novel about found family.
+Legends & Lattes (along with its sequel, Bookshops and Bonedust) is a heartwarming novel about found family.
 Viv enlists the help of a himbo builder, a charming succubus, and an adorable rattkin to build her perfect little world.
 Leaning into fantasy tropes that will be familiar to anyone who has played D&D or Skyrim, Baldree has crafted a sweet and wholesome story set in a world of orcs and elves.

 But it’s the aforementioned found family that really sells this novel as a glowing success amongst modern fantasy novels.
 You’ll laugh with them and cry for them all.
 And you’ll do anything to protect Thimble.